fred1234/BDLC_FS25/V03/05_tuning_yarn.md

 ## Change Spilling Directory

-Create the new tmp directory as `student`:
+Create the new tmp directory as `labstudent`:

 ```bash
 sudo mkdir /data/tmp/